rohit123sinha456/Obsidian_Vault/Ideas/CoT Dataset Infographics.md

 { "prompt": "...", "chain_of_thought": "...", "final_answer": "...", "grounded_steps": [true, true, false], // per-step grounding "coherence_score": 4, "faithfulness": "high" }

+MMReason take a look
+MME-CoT take a look

+Partial-CoT, given half the CoT steps can we regenerate the rest of the CoT correctly.
+If the models is goinf haywire it wont do that else it would.

+Use Caption this read that paper dataset on VoCoT and check how good is its spatial reasoning task.
+What can we do for better spatial reasoing in CoT

 CoT-Critic.